neudorf/traffic-alarm/README.md

 ## Usage

-Just set the bed and wake times and hit submit.
+- Just set the bed and wake times and hit submit.
+- Tested with Python 2.7

 ## Future Development